Claims and excesses

 Laya Healthcare

 Laya Healthcare outpatient claims must be submitted within twelve months from the end of your policy year.
-If your receipts are not received within this timeframe, your benefits will not be paid

 Irish Life Health

-Irish Life Health outpatient claims must be submitted within 6 months of the end of the policy year.
-Customers may also submit outpatient claims throughout the policy year if they prefer, using Irish Life Health's web-based application, which you can access through your membership profile.
-Alternatively you can complete a claims form issued by Irish Life Health and submit it together with the original receipts at the end of the policy year.
+Irish Life Health has a web-based application that you can access through your membership profile where you can submit receipts at any time of the year.
+Alternatively, you can complete a claims form issued by Irish Life Health and submit it together with the original receipts at the end of the policy year.